SIT Rules for Applicants

-The Tournament runs in two rounds: key evaluation criteria for the 1st round selection include the relative significance of the problem targeted, the sustainability of the innovation proposed and the estimated social and/or environmental impact of the proposed solution.
+The Tournament runs in two rounds: key evaluation criteria for the 1st round selection include the relative significance of the problem targeted, the sustainability of the innovation proposed and the estimated social, ethical and/or environmental impact of the proposed solution.
 The second round assessment will take account of the likelihood for implementation based on the scope of the proposal’s societal vision and its overall cost effectiveness as well as the team’s commitment, strategy and implementation capacity.

 A Selection Committee comprised mainly of EIB Group experts in innovation, environment and other relevant disciplines selects up to 15 projects to proceed to the 2nd round.
-The finalists, of which at least four should also qualify for the Special Category Prize, are announced and invited to a tailor-made training programme (Mentoring Bootcamp, e-training on pitching, one-to-one coaching session) to provide them with the necessary guidance for the finalisation of their proposals.
+The finalists, of which at least four should also qualify for the Special Category Prize, are announced and invited to a tailor-made training programme (Mentoring Bootcamp, e-training on pitching, one-to-one coaching sessions) to provide them with the necessary guidance for the finalisation of their proposals.

 The Final Event, where all finalists will present their proposals, will be held in Lisbon, Portugal, on 8 October 2020.

 A Jury, composed of specialists from the academic and business worlds, will identify and nominate the winners.
 All projects compete for the General Category and Special Category 1st and 2nd Prizes of EUR 50 000 and EUR 20 000 respectively.
-The winner of the first Prize in General Category will also benefit from an EY mentoring voucher (half-day business-plan fine-tuning offered by EY Transaction Advisory Services in Belgium).
-In 2020, the Special Category Prizes will go to projects focusing on environment (with special emphasis on biodiversity and ecosystem conservation).
+The winner of the first Prize in the General Category will also benefit from an EY mentoring voucher (half-day business-plan fine-tuning offered by EY Transaction Advisory Services in Belgium).
+In 2020, the Special Category Prizes will go to projects focusing on the environment (with a special emphasis on biodiversity and ecosystem conservation).
 No winner may be awarded more than one prize.

 Two projects will be selected to attend the INSEAD Social Entrepreneurship Programme in Fontainebleau, France.

-Finalists become members of the SIT Alumni Network and can apply to participate in an Scaling Executive Programme, webinars, innovation grants programme, investor’s fair and other mentoring activities.
+Finalists become members of the SIT Alumni Network and can apply to participate in a Scaling Executive Programme, e-learning programmes, webinars, innovation grants programme (SITolarships), investor’s fair and other mentoring activities.